Overcoming Trials

 A Calming Prayer for Anxiety, Worry, and Fear

 The hollow growl of a thunderstorm awakens me well past midnight.
-I lie beside the open window and watch the skyline flicker white.
+I turn to look out the open window and watch the skyline flicker white.
 Four sleepless hours later, I lie on my back and utter a calming prayer with the hopes of quieting the noise inside my head . . .

 A Calming Prayer for Anxiety, Worry, and Fear